Europe Semester offered Fall 2017

-- An increased grasp of Europe’s place in the world both historically and in the twenty-first century.
+2. An increased grasp of Europe’s place in the world both historically and in the

-- A new empathy for the perspectives and perceptions of other peoples and cultures.
+4. A new empathy for the perspectives and perceptions of other peoples and

-- An experience of the need for and process of creating a caring Christian
+5. An experience of the need for and process of creating a caring Christian

 Expenses and Payments

 Westmont College attempts to secure reasonable group travel rates and adds these costs to regular campus charges to arrive at a final fee for Europe Semester.
-This final fee, in other words, is the sum of campus tuition, fees, and full room and board, plus a Europe Semester supplemental charge as yet to be determined.
+This final fee, in other words, is the sum of campus tuition, fees, and full room and board, plus a Europe Semester supplemental charge of between $3000 and $5000.

 Faculty leaders take into consideration all of the following: